Influential Woman · Venture Capital

 02What’s the best career advice you’ve ever received?

 The best career advice I’ve ever received was to create my own path.
-I learned early on that growth does not always come from waiting for opportunities to be handed to you.
-Sometimes you have to actively invest in yourself, build relationships, expand your network, and seek out the environments that will help you grow both professionally and personally.
-That advice shaped how I approach my career and personal development.
-Whether through networking, joining professional organizations, pursuing higher education, learning emerging technologies like AI and CRM platforms, or continuously developing new skills, I’ve always believed in staying proactive about growth.
-Your career path does not have to look traditional, it can evolve through experience, education, mentorship, curiosity, and the relationships you build along the way.
+Early in my career, around 2012, a mentor shared that advice with me, and it has stayed with me ever since.
+I learned that growth does not always come from waiting for opportunities to be handed to you.
+Sometimes you have to actively invest in yourself, build relationships, expand your network, and seek out environments that will challenge you and help you grow both professionally and personally.

 03What advice would you give to young women entering your industry?